Acadia Towns & Villages

 Visit Schoodic Peninsula

-• The first settlement on Mount Desert Island (MDI) was in present day Somesville.
+• The first settlement on MDI was in present day Somesville.

 • There are only four townships on MDI: Bar Harbor, Southwest Harbor, Mount Desert, and Tremont.